andruvs/StringEx/README.md

 ## Initialization

-First of all include the library in code:
+First of all include the library in your swift file:

 ```swift
 import StringEx